asogaard/adversarial/README.md

 To submit jobs to batch, do
 ```
-$ . scripts/submit.sh
+$ ./submit.sh
 ```
 which will submit data staging, training/evaluation, and finalisation jobs, in that order.
+Used `TAB` to auto-complete and see available command-line arguments.

 ### Interactive sessions